 NOTE: When you are about to graduate, please make sure to apply for your graduate access first before you get access to all the resources.
 Approval may take approximately two days.

-Online Mentoring Programme @ UC
+Online Mentoring Programme @UC

 Support for our online students doesn’t stop after Orientation.
 You’ll be part of the UC community, with an online student mentoring and support programme designed to ensure you’re able to build connections at UC and reach out for guidance throughout the semester.
-The University of Canterbury runs two Mentoring programmes for our online students:
+The University of Canterbury runs two mentoring programmes for our online students:

-The details for the Tūhono ā-Ipurangi S1, 2022 Programme are:
+Details for the Tūhono ā-Ipurangi Programme are:

 The UC Online Mentors will run Zoom group sessions with a small group of offshore online students during the semester.
 All online students will be allocated to a mentoring group early in the semester.